Quiapo Church: Architecture

-Devotion to the Black Nazarene
+Devotion to the Jesus Nazareno

 High altar of the church, with the Señor Venerado enshrined above it.

 The Nuestro Padre Jesús Nazareno, officially and liturgically known as Jesús Nazareno, reputedly miraculous, was brought to the country in a Spanish galleon in the 17th century.

 Quiapo Church holds a novena every Friday, Quiapo Day, in honor of the venerated image, and is attended by thousands of devotees.
 A note is sounded before the novena begins as the devotees to the Nuestro Padre Jesús Nazareno troop in and emit their strings of petitions.
 One can encounter the traditional folk Catholicism of Filipinos when they all climb the narrow flight of stairs to kiss the Señor's foot or wipe it with their handkerchiefs they use every time they visit.

-The Feast of the Black Nazarene on January 9 celebrates the traslación (solemn translation) of the statue to the church from the Church of Saint Nicholas Tolentino.
+The Feast of Jesús Nazareno on January 9 celebrates the traslación (solemn translation) of the statue to the church from the Church of Saint Nicholas Tolentino.
 Traffic is re-routed round the devotees who participate in this district's fiesta.
 There are men who are devoted to carry the Black Nazarene statue around a specific route.
 They have a panata, a vow to serve the Lord in this sacrifice.
 These people believed that an afternoon's participation in the procession can repent their sins and shady deals in a year.

 In 2024, 6.5 million devotees participated in the Traslación.
 Due to popular devotion, the Archdiocese of Manila has proposed to the Holy See to declare January 9 as the "national feast of the Jesús Nazareno".

+Traditionally all-Filipino in its liturgies for many decades since Vatican II, the basilica added a Saturday English-language mass in 2024 at the direct request of then Fr.
+Rufino to reflect the growth of the devotion to overseas Filipinos around the world, which in 2025 expanded to two.